SirBugs/Don-Striper/README.md

   - requests, colorama modules

 ### The cards Entering:
-- Enter the full url for the post(like/comment) or profile(follow/report)
+- Enter the full CC
   - 5311087139741102|07|25|100 [✔️]
   - 5311087139741102|07|2025|100 [❌]